ut-beg-texnet/eqcct/eqcctpro/README.md

 BB01  CT02  DG09  EF63  FOAK4  HNDO  MB13  MB25   MID03  PB04  PB17  PB26  PB39  PB54  PL01  SMWD  WB12
 BP01  DB02  EF02  EF75  FW13   MB06  MB19  MID01  MO01   PB11  PB18  PB34  PB42  PECS  SM02  WB06
 ```
 Where each subdirectory is named after station code.
-If you wish to use create your own input directory with custom information, **please follow the above naming convention.** Otherwise, EQCCTPro will **not** work.
+If you wish to use create your own input directory with custom waveform mSEED files, **please follow the above naming convention.** Otherwise, EQCCTPro will **not** work.

 Within each subdirectory, such as PB35, it is made up of mSEED files of different poses (EX.
 N, E, Z):
 ```sh